 Upper Whitewater Falls

-Hike Distance: 0.6 miles roundtrip
+Hike Distance: 0.6 miles round-trip

-The tallest waterfall east of the Rocky Mountains, Upper Whitewater Falls is an impressive 411-foot tall waterfall along the North Carolina-South Carolina border.
+The tallest waterfall east of the Rocky Mountains, Upper Whitewater Falls is an impressive 411-foot-tall waterfall along the North Carolina-South Carolina border.

 One vantage point of Upper Whitewater Falls is accessible, and another can be reached by several stairs to a viewing platform.